-Please note that due to issues associated with extracting data following Patient Administration System (PAS) upgrades, the ESPI results for Canterbury, MidCentral and Wairarapa DHBs are not reflective of actual patient numbers.
-Wairarapa DHB was also unable to provide any data to populate ESPI 1 or ESPI 2 for February 2018.
+Please note that due to issues associated with extracting data following Patient Administration System (PAS) upgrades, the ESPI results for Canterbury, MidCentral and Nelson Marlborough DHBs are not reflective of actual patient numbers.

 DHBs and the Ministry of Health are working to resolve these issues and future publications should accurately reflect the correct number of patients.